Elsa (Frozen): Once Upon a Time

 A version of Queen Elsa appears at the conclusion of the ABC fantasy drama series Once Upon a Time's third season, released from an urn in which she had been sealed.
 She walks into Storybrooke searching for Anna.
 In the fourth season, she forges an ice wall that seals the town in and learns she has an aunt she was never told about named Ingrid who has the same ice powers as her.
 She is a proponent of Emma Swan and Killian Jones' then-budding relationship.
 She is portrayed by Georgina Haig.

 Broadway musical

 Caissie Levy originated the role of Elsa in the Broadway musical, which opened in March 2018.
 Ciara Renée succeeded Levy in the role in 2020.
 Other notable actresses who have played the part include Caroline Bowman in the North American tour and Samantha Barks in the West End production.
-The Broadway adaptation includes several new original songs for Elsa including "Dangerous to Dream" and "Monster."
+The Broadway adaptation includes several new original songs for Elsa including "Dangerous to Dream" and "Monster".

+Video games

+Elsa appears in Kingdom Hearts III, with Idina Menzel reprising the role.